midhunkalarikkal/FullDomain/Notes/html.md

 ## `HTML Quotations` ##
 =========================
 The HTML <blockquote> element defines a section that is quoted from another source.
-Browsers usually indent <blockquote> elements.
+Browsers usually indent (1 tab space and avoid quotes) for <blockquote> elements.
 The HTML <q> tag defines a short quotation.
 Browsers normally insert quotation marks around the quotation.